FreemanTraumaLab/MAGeCK/README.md

 # MAGeCK
-A jupyter script and supplemental information for CRISPR screen analysis using MAGeCK-VISPR pipeline.
+A jupyter script and supplemental files for CRISPR screen analysis using MAGeCK-VISPR pipeline.